Peru: Ex-president Toledo sentenced to more than 20 years – DW – 10/22/2024

 What was the case?

-According to prosecutors, Toledo was convicted of taking $35 million (€32.2 million) in bribes from the Brazilian firm, in lieu of letting it win a contract to build a road that now connects Peru's southern coast with an Amazonian area in western Brazil.
+According to prosecutors, Toledo was convicted of taking $35 million (€32.2 million) in bribes from the Brazilian firm, in exchange for letting it win a contract to build a road that now connects Peru's southern coast with an Amazonian area in western Brazil.

 Toledo has denied the money-laundering and collusion charges against him.